The most popular brands on Instagram are never the ones you think they're gonna be.

 Once upon a time, Instagram was a much simpler place.
 There wasn't any talk of pay-for-play, brands could figure out their optimal posting times and stick to a regular schedule, the territory of Instagram brands was much less saturated, and the FTC minded its own business.

 Let's just say things have changed.

-The channel isn't the free market it used to be, and companies have had to get hyper tactical with just about everything concerning Instagram social media strategy.
+The channel isn't the free market it used to be, and companies have had to get hyper-tactical with just about everything concerning Instagram marketing and their social media strategy.
 From how they approach the conception of creative assets to community-building methods, all the way to optimized data analysis.
 And much, much more in between.
 Instagram and marketing were made for each other, but this happy marriage takes work.

-Let's face it: the algorithm is the industry's dirty little word, irking both brands and influencers who are marketing through instagram.
-While it's added a layer of complication to cracking the code of high engagement, there are ways around it.
-In its defense, the algorithm has chased the mediocre out of content and raised the quality bar.
+Let's face it: the algorithm is the industry's dirty little word, irking both brands and influencers who are marketing through Instagram.
+While it's added a layer of complication to cracking the code of how to get the highest Instagram engagement rate, there are ways around it.
+In its defence, the algorithm has chased the mediocre out of content and raised the quality bar.

-Nevertheless, the fact remains that the A-word has made it a lot harder for any account to drive engagement to their content, which has many marketers asking how the unicorns are doing it.
-For that reason, we scraped some Instagram statistics to find the top 10 performing brands on all of the app.
-We put together a list just like this last year to see who was crushing it.
+Nevertheless, the fact remains that the A-word has made it a lot harder for any account to drive engagement to its content, which has many marketers asking how the unicorns are doing it.
+For that reason, we scraped some Instagram statistics to find 10 of the top-performing brands on the app.

-There's quite the diversity of businesses on this list, proving that a high engagement rate (read: strong audience resonance) is up for grabs in any industry.
+There's quite a diversity of brands on this list, proving that a high engagement rate (read: strong audience resonance) is up for grabs in any industry.
 It's not surprising to see that segments inciting fandom are popular, such as niche accounts and television shows, but there are a few unexpected players in the top 10 that are really retaining user attention with their Instagram content.